 However, any grade awarded on the basis of an appeal against the original grade will be considered.
 In this case, it must be clearly stated that this is an improved grade as a result of a complaint.
 Any such grade must be made available to the Faculty no later than the deadline for applications.
 Otherwise, the grade can only be considered in subsequent application rounds.

 Please contact the Student Guidance Service, if you are in doubt about the rules or have questions about your entry qualifications.

-If you hold one of the degrees listed below, you are considered to meet all academic admission requirements and have direct access to apply to the master’s degree programme in Economics.
+If you hold one of the degrees listed below and hold documentary proof that you meet any and all language requirements, you are considered to meet all academic admission requirements and have direct access to apply to the master’s degree programme in Economics.

 - BSc in Economics from the University of Copenhagen